piratuks/typescript-event-emitter/README.md

     - logging errors to the console.
 9. Custom separator per listener and Global configs:
     - ability to set custom separator per listener which would override global separator dedicated for listeners.
-    - ability to change global separator which is used for listeners where separator is not provided
+    - ability to change global separator which is used for listeners where separator is not provided.
+10. Concurrency:
+    - Limits the number of concurrent executions for listeners, ensuring efficient handling of multiple events at once.

 ## installation